South Korean dog meat farmers push back against growing moves to outlaw their industry

 Son Won Hak, general secretary of the dog farmers’ association, said many farms have collapsed in recent years because of falling dog meat prices and weaker demand.
 He thinks that’s a result of activist campaigns and unfair media reports focusing on farms with inferior conditions.
 Some observers, however, say consumption of dog meat was already declining, with younger people staying away from it.

-“Quite honestly, I’d like to quit my job tomorrow.
+“Quite honestly, I’d like to quit my job (as a farmer) tomorrow.
 We can’t confidently tell our children that we’re raising dogs,” Son said.
 “When my friends called me, they said ‘Hey, are you still running a dog meat farm?
 Isn’t it illegal?’”

 The number of farms across South Korea has dropped by half from a few years ago to about 3,000 to 4,000, and about 700,000 to 1 million dogs are slaughtered each year, a decline from several million 10 to 20 years ago, according to the dog farmers’ association.
 Some activists argue that the farmers’ estimates are an exaggeration meant to show their industry is too big to destroy.